remobjects/sugar/README.markdown

 ## Requirements

 Sugar pushes the limited of the compiler and the mapped types system, and as such we recommend using the very latest Oxygene compiler.
-The current (November 20, 2012) state of the library will require at least .1131 or later of Oxygene, for any of the three platforms; as development of the library continues towards a 1.0 release in H1/2012, this requirement will extend to the respective latest versions of the compiler, as well.
+The current (November, 2012) state of the library will require at least .1137 or later of Oxygene, for any of the three platforms; as development of the library continues towards a 1.0 release in H1/2012, this requirement will extend to the respective latest versions of the compiler, as well.

 If you check out a copy of Sugar and find it does not compile with your version of Oxygene, please do make sure you have the latest alpha channel build installed *and* confer with the change logs to see if any specific build requirements are mentioned.